ZUGFeRD/mustangproject/README.md

 -----

 Requires Maven to run.
-Use "mvn test" to generate the output for the test PDF file attachments, chdir to mustang and use "mvn package" to build the Mustang JAR.
+Use "mvn test" to generate the output for the test PDF file attachments, chdir to mustang and use "mvn package" to build the Mustang JAR (more info in [the mustang documentation](https://github.com/Rayman2200/PDFA3/blob/master/mustang/doc/ZugferdDev.en.pdf?raw=true)).

 Contact